Howl2602/MicroScan/README.md

 # MicroScan
-A tool which I'm researching and working on for my Thesis
+A tool which I'm developing for my Thesis